 Rare Disease Day is an international advocacy day to bring widespread recognition of rare diseases as a global health challenge.
 The day is celebrated on the last day of February every year.
-In 2013, it was observed on February 28th.
+In 2014, it will be observed on February 28th.
 Learn more about the History of Rare Disease Day, Past Successes or the Goals and Plans for this previous year’s campaign.

 Anyone can be involved in Rare Disease Day and there are many suggested activities.
 The day has been established as a grassroots advocacy day and we encourage everyone to participate in some way!